hafizmdyasir/interesting-physics/README.md

 /intuition/classical-mechanics/question1/

 Note that classical-mechanics is spelled out, our compiler will use the folder name as the section that the problem will fall under.

+#Submitting your question

+To submit a question you can either send me the question via someway, or use git and help me out by doing it yourself.
+All it takes is forking the git (there's a button in the upper right hand corner), and then making folders (for example 'question3' in intuiton/classical-mechanics/) and submitting a pull request.

+#To Do

+Make the answer.py, both.py, everything.py scripts.